chestercodes/chester.codes/content/posts/026-2019-12-25-automating-dotnet-versioning-synver/post.md

 ## Syntactic Versioning

-Syntactic Versioning is a library that can determine the public API differences between `.dll` files and is designed to be used on different builds of a .NET library.
+Syntactic Versioning is a library that can be used to determine the public API differences between `.dll` files.
-It is aware of the API surface change aspects of semantic versioning and can determine the version magnitude of the difference between built libraries and derive the new version number if given the old.
+It is aware of the API surface change rules of semantic versioning and can be used on different builds of a .NET library to determine version magnitude changes.

 ### MyProject